ruby-rdf/rdf-rdfa/README.md

   * Writer uses user-replacable [Haml][Haml]-based templates to generate RDFa.
 * If available, Uses Nokogiri for parsing HTML/SVG, falls back to REXML otherwise

-Install with 'gem install rdf-rdfa'
+Install with `gem install rdf-rdfa`

 ### Pure Ruby
 In order to run as pure ruby (not requiring any C modules), this gem does not directly depend on [Nokogiri][]